zxzixuanwang/telegraf/plugins/inputs/mysql/README.md

   ## if the list is empty, then metrics are gathered from all database tables
   # table_schema_databases = []

-  ## gather metrics from INFORMATION_SCHEMA.TABLES for databases provided
+  ## gather metrics from INFORMATION_SCHEMA.TABLES for databases provided above list
-  ## in the list above
   # gather_table_schema = false

   ## gather thread state counts from INFORMATION_SCHEMA.PROCESSLIST